 How does a brokerage account work?

-Brokerage accounts allow you to buy and sell stocks and funds through an online platform.
-You can typically deposit funds by cash or check and pay your brokerage firm a pre-determined commission.
+A brokerage account allows you to purchase and sell stocks and funds through a digital platform.
+You can generally deposit funds with cash or check and pay a pre-defined commission to your broker.

-The amount of the fee you must pay varies depending on the level of service you receive and the level of automation on your chosen platform.
-Rather than earning a fixed interest rate on your deposits as you would with a savings account, brokerage accounts earn (or lose) money based on the performance of your chosen investments.
+The fee you pay fluctuates according to the service you get and the level of automation provided by your chosen platform.
+Unlike a savings account where you gain a consistent interest rate on your deposits, a brokerage account earns (or sustains losses) depending on the performance of your chosen investments.

-While there is greater risk involved, you’re likely to see higher returns than a low-interest savings account.
-But if you have a strong risk appetite, particularly if you’re looking to invest over the long term, then it may be worth considering a brokerage account as part of your savings portfolio.
+Although there is more risk involved, you are likely to reap higher profits than a low-interest savings account.
+However, if you have a strong appetite for risk, particularly if you are aiming for long-term investment, then considering a brokerage account as part of your savings portfolio might be viable.

 What can you invest in with a brokerage account?